 For kids with an inseam of at least 19″, the Pello 16″ Revo would also be worth considering.
 With the saddle in its lowest position, our four-year-old tester had no problems riding the Revo.
 Larger, heavier and more bike to handle, he preferred the smaller Romper on most rides but excelled on the Revo during downhill technical rides.
 For aggressive or experienced riders, the 16″ Revo would be worth considering, but for a first bike, the Romper would be a better choice.

 Bottom Line: The Pello Romper is an ideal first ride for eager preschoolers ready to ride!
 With knobby Kenda tires, the Romper is ideal for all-terrain riding, but the added weight of the tires may be limiting for timid riders.
-For smaller riders, be sure to request the smaller seat post (free of charge) by emailing Pello at [email protected] to get the minimum seat height down to 18.5″.
+The optional freewheel kit is especially benefical to balance bike graduates.